 Preservation Bike Ride*

-Join preservationists from the City of Columbia for a leisurely ride through time as we explore preservation, history, and planning in the capital city!
-The ride will be at an easy pace but may include hills and, although the tour will largely follow secondary roads, riders should be comfortable riding on streets open to vehicular traffic.
+Join preservationists from the City of Columbia for a ride through time as we explore preservation, history, and planning in 1960s Columbia!
+The ride will be at an easy pace and will include several stops but may include hills and, although the tour will largely follow secondary roads, riders should be comfortable riding on streets open to vehicular traffic.
+The ride is free and open to the public but is limited to 15 participants with reservations required (please register via Eventbrite).
+Blue Bikes are available upon request.
+Please direct any questions to [email protected].

 Bike, Bowl, Bocce, & Beer